shan-weiqiang/shan-weiqiang.github.io/_posts/2025-05-24-static-storage-niftty-counter.md

 ```
 # Construct On First Use Idiom

-[*Construction On First Use Idiom*](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use) use *static* local variable inside function to avoid the problem.
+[*Construction On First Use Idiom*](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use) uses *static* local variable inside function to avoid the problem.
 Since *static* local variable inside a function has *no linkage* and is initialized when first used, this will prevent the order problem:

 ```c++
 Fred& x()